-Lands to the north, east and south within 1/4 mile (1320 feet) of the subject property are zoned for light industrial use, so future land uses in the vicinity can be expected to be commercial / industrial uses similar to the proposed cultivation facility.
-Lands to the west are unincorporated and either vacant or developed with single family residential uses.
-Lands to the north and northeast are developed with industrial land uses.
-Lands to the south and southeast are vacant.
-Other developed uses in the vicinity include a variety of heavy commercial uses and a religious institution.
+All surrounding lands within 1/4 mile (1320 feet) feet of the subject property are zoned for light industrial use, so future land uses in the vicinity can be expected to be commercial / industrial uses similar to the proposed cultivation facility.
+Lands to the north of the site (north of 16th Avenue) are vacant but under development for industrial use.
+Lands to the south are developed with commercial / industrial land uses.
+Lands east and west are vacant.
+Other developed uses in the vicinity include a variety of light industrial and heavy commercial uses.
 The applicant proposes to entirely occupy the site, and the proposed use is not directly accessed from surrounding land uses.
 All activities will be contained within the proposed buildings, and the operation will appear as a commercial / industrial use consistent with the permitted uses of the I-L (Light Industrial) zone.
 Consequently, the proposed cultivation facility is expected to be compatible with existing and future land uses in the surrounding general area.
 Staff recommends this finding.